May 2, 2022

-Leasing has become the preferred choice.
-Its estimated that about 70% of Canadians lease today.
+Recently, leasing has become a preferred option for drivers.
+As of 2018, around 70% of Canadians choose a lease.
 Cars are typically leased for a minimum of two years.
 Some agreements can be for 5 years or more.

-A lease takeover, or transfer, involves the transfer of a lease from the original buyer to another person.
+A lease takeover involves the transfer of a lease from the original buyer to another person.
 The new person takes over the current contract and vehicle for the remaining term.
+This typically happens when the lease seller wants to get out of their contract early.

 People who are currently leasing a vehicle may consider a transfer because of changing family situations or other financial obligations.
 A transfer can also be cheaper than returning a vehicle while still in the agreement.

 A lease takeover requires that you find a friend, family member or individual who might be interested in the vehicle.
-You can post an ad in a newspaper or online seeking out someone to takeover.
+You can post an ad in a newspaper or online seeking out someone to take it over.

 Once you find someone to take over the lease, you will need to connect them to the finance company that holds the lease.
 They will run a credit check to make sure the person can responsibly take it over.
-Paperwork is signed, transferred, and the new owner will set-up new plates.
+Paperwork is signed and transferred, and the new owner will set up new plates.

 When it is transferred to someone else, you will no longer need to worry about monthly payments associated with the vehicle – the person who took over will be making payments for the duration of the original agreement.
 They will be responsible for returning the vehicle in satisfactory condition and within the set number of kilometres.

 For example, let’s say you had a 5 year vehicle lease.
 Your monthly payments were $500.
 You have 24 months left on your contract.
-When you find someone to takeover, they will get your vehicle, take on the $500 monthly payments for the remaining 24 months.
+When you find someone to take over, they will get your vehicle, and take on the $500 monthly payments for the remaining 24 months.

 If you are considering a transfer, speak with your dealer or financial agency to learn about options and associated fees.